John N. Hungerford: Banker

 Although free, Patterson was financially ruined so he skipped town and returned to Westfield, New York.
-That said, Patterson did try to redeem himself by helping his sister, Hannah Whiting Patterson, establish the Patterson Library in Westfield, New York, as a memorial to their deceased parents.
+Patterson helped his sister, Hannah Whiting Patterson, establish the Patterson Library in Westfield, New York, as a memorial to their deceased parents.

-Fortunately, Hungerford was not a risk taker, which kept him out of the trouble consuming his former business partner.
+Hungerford was not a risk taker, which kept him out of the trouble consuming his former business partner.
 His approach to making money was described by Professor Edward North at Hamilton College as follows: "In business ventures Mr. Hungerford was so cautious and conservative that his friends sometimes thought him not fully awake to the largest opportunities.
 His successes were gained honestly, and with no envy of the prosperity of others."

 Hungerford's banking activities opened up business opportunities for him.
 For example, on January 8, 1872, he was elected as a director to the Cowanesque Valley Railroad stretching 12 miles from Lawrenceville, Pennsylvania. to Elkland, Pennsylvania.

 Although politics interrupted Hungerford's banking career, he returned to banking once his time in Washington D.C. ended.
 He would run his bank up until his untimely death.